 5.)
 Birr Castle

 Birr Castle is still a functioning family home, or castle, to the Earl of Rosse and one of the best castles in Ireland to see.
 Now, the castle itself isn’t open to the public, so if you’re wanting to explore inside, Birr Castle isn’t for you.

 6.)
 Ross Castle

-The history of this castle dates back over 500 years.
-Pay attention to the small details of this amazing place and remember to ‘watch your step’ – the castle stairs are all varying heights and levels to disorientate historic attackers that may have been looking to overthrow those inside.
+Once here, pay attention to the small details of this amazing place and remember to ‘watch your step’ – the castle stairs are all varying heights and levels to disorientate historic attackers that may have been looking to overthrow the castle inhabitants.

 7.)
 Enniskillen Castle

 Now home to the Fermanagh County Museum it is a great place to explore the rich heritage of this beautiful region.
 Plus, it’s a really good starting point before exploring all the other incredible places in Northern Ireland.

 8.)
 Bunratty Castle